Nonnegative matrix

 A positive matrix is a matrix in which all the elements are strictly greater than zero.
-The set of positive matrices is a subset of all non-negative matrices.
-While such matrices are commonly found, the term is only occasionally used due to the possible confusion with positive-definite matrices, which are different.
+The set of positive matrices is the interior of the set of all non-negative matrices.
+While such matrices are commonly found, the term "positive matrix" is only occasionally used due to the possible confusion with positive-definite matrices, which are different.
 A matrix which is both non-negative and is positive semidefinite is called a doubly non-negative matrix.

 A rectangular non-negative matrix can be approximated by a decomposition with two other non-negative matrices via non-negative matrix factorization.

 Eigenvalues and eigenvectors of square positive matrices are described by the Perron–Frobenius theorem.